-An ongoing argument often surfaces around Valentine’s Day approaches, you will no doubt see a number of feature pieces suggesting that chocolate is actually good for you.
-These stories may be counterbalanced by others pointing out that chocolate is high in sugar and fat, and therefore also pretty high in calories.
+An ongoing argument often surfaces around Valentine’s Day, Easter and Halloween.
+You’ll see a number of feature pieces suggesting that chocolate is actually good for you.
+These stories are frequently counterbalanced by others pointing out that chocolate is high in sugar and fat, and therefore also pretty high in calories.
 Consequently, they say, chocolate is not good for you at all.
 In truth, though the question is really about the plant compounds in chocolate.
 Is there real evidence that cocoa flavanols improve health?
 There is quite a bit of research on this topic, but results from a really important study seem pretty definitive.

 Do Cocoa Flavanols Improve Health or Harm It?